microsoft/WebTemplateStudio/docs/contributing/getting-started-developers.md

 You can check available commands [here](./contributing/application-architecture.md#extension).

 ### Possible problems and workarounds to fix them
-1. You may get some errors on the output console for the extension: `webtemplatestudio-{env}`, or maybe you realise that there´s missing information displayed on the screen.
+You may get some errors on the output console for the extension: `webtemplatestudio-{env}`, or maybe you realise that there´s missing information displayed on the screen.
 For example, no Frameworks at all for the `Create Web App` command.
-Make sure you have the proper versions of the .mstx for the templates in the extension folder - as mentioned above, for *Windows* would be `%USERPROFILE%\.vscode\extensions\wasteamaccount.webtemplatestudio-{environment}-{version}\src\corets-cli` or in *Mac/Linux* `~/.vscode/extensions/wasteamaccount.webtemplatestudio-{environment}-{version}/src/corets-cli`.
+Make sure you have the proper versions of the `.mstx` for the templates in the extension folder - as mentioned above, for *Windows* would be `%USERPROFILE%\.vscode\extensions\wasteamaccount.webtemplatestudio-{environment}-{version}\src\corets-cli` or in *Mac/Linux* `~/.vscode/extensions/wasteamaccount.webtemplatestudio-{environment}-{version}/src/corets-cli`.

+    If that´s not the case, and you have an older version, or you´re missing some package of templates, then you will need to retrieve them from the generated `.vsix`.
+    1. You can follow [the following instructions](https://github.com/microsoft/CoreTemplateStudio/wiki/Tools:-WTS-Packaging-Tool) to create the package.
-    If that´s not the case, and you have an older version, or you´re missing some package of templates, then you will need to retrieve them from the generated .vsix in the [Build Pipeline](https://winappstudio.visualstudio.com/Vegas).
-Also will need to update the `Allowed Packages` with the .mstx hashes in the file `CoreTemplateStudio.config` within the proper folder depending on the OS you are working (*win21* for instance, when developing on *Windows* for example).
+    2. If you have permissions, you can download the `.vsix` from the *Build Pipeline*.

+    **Note**: You will also need to update the `Allowed Packages` with the `.mstx` hashes in the file `CoreTemplateStudio.config` within the proper folder depending on the OS you are working (*win32* for instance, when developing on *Windows* for example).

 <img alt="Install extension from .vsix" src="../resources/vscode-output-window-errors.png" width="500px"  />
 <img alt="Folder where you can find the .mstx for the templates" src="../resources/extension-folder-mstx.png" width="400px"  />